- Each phase of the software lifecycle is essential to achieving quality and security.

 6. Use and maintenance

-Software does not end its life when it is delivered: it must maintain, adapt and evolveTypical tasks include bug fixes, adapting to new requirements or technologies, incorporating enhancements, and monitoring to ensure performance, security, and user experience.
+Software doesn't end its life cycle upon delivery: it must be maintained, adapted, and evolved .
+Routine tasks include bug fixes, adapting to new requirements or technologies, incorporating improvements, and monitoring to ensure performance, security, and user experience.

 The maintenance phase can last for years and is key to ensuring that software continues to provide value.
 There are different types: corrective (eliminating errors), adaptive (adjusting to changes in the environment), and perfective (adding new features or improving existing ones).
 The better the software and the more successful it is, the more is typically invested in its maintenance.